-1 Introduction
+1. Introduction

-Buckinghamshire College Group is committed to treating all students fairly and equitably and to helping students across all learning programmes to succeed.
-As a College we support, facilitate and promote positive behaviour through our Ready Respectful Safe approach:
+The College is committed to treating all students fairly and equitably and to helping students across all learning programmes to perform effectively.
+As a College we support, facilitate and promote positive behaviour through our Ready Respectful Safe approach.
+This is framed around five pillars: consistent, calm, adult behaviour; positive reinforcement; relentless routines; scripts for difficult interventions; restorative conversations.